 So you’ve been offered an amazing job opportunity through Pangea.app, and you’ve been briefed that you’ll be using Airtable.
 Or, you’re just looking for ways to re-organize.
 While there are many programs like Notion, Asana and others, Airtable is widely regarded as one of the most user-friendly and intuitive platforms.

-Airtable can be used for a plethora of activities ranging from to-do lists, to much more advanced financial and budgeting tracking.
+Airtable can be used for a plethora of activities, ranging from to-do lists to advanced financial and budget tracking.
 The modular database allows you to configure it to meet your needs.
 Each Database is simply referred to as a base.